 For many of us, this will start with short term memory loss and then proceed into Alzheimer’s or dementia, not to mention the long list of other potential ailments that could befall us.

-To help families through this period, we have created solutions to ensure that you will receive the care and support that you need during your period of incapacity, and also make the transition as smooth as possible for your loved ones.
+To help families through this period, we have created solutions to ensure that you will receive the care and support that needed during a period of incapacity, and also make the transition as smooth as possible for loved ones.